avimehenwal/avimehenwal.in/content/blog/docker-container/index.md

   * The host directory is declared at container run-time: The host directory (the mountpoint) is, by its nature, host-dependent.
 This is to preserve image portability, since a given host directory can’t be guaranteed to be available on all hosts.
 For this reason, you can’t mount a host directory from within the Dockerfile.
 The VOLUME instruction does not support specifying a host-dir parameter.
 You must specify the mountpoint when you create or run the container.
 *

+stack
+: is a group of interrelated services that share dependencies, and can be orchestrated and scaled together.

 > Where are docker images and layers stored on system ?

 ```